MoeRayo/personalportfolio/README.md

 ## Welcome! 👋

-Thanks for checking out my personal portfolio web page.
+Thank you for checking out my personal portfolio web page.

 **This task was completed with HTML CSS and Javascript.**